ketamine-assisted

 What is ketamine?

-● Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, via nasal spray and using sublingual lozenges.
-In my work with Journey Clinical, we only use the sublingual lozenge form.
+Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, nasal spray, and sublingual lozenges.
+In my KAP practice, we typically use sublingual lozenges or buccal troches.
+I also offer preparation and integration support for clients receiving ketamine treatment through other providers or methods of administration.

 How does ketamine feel?